 4] Remove Temporary files from your system

 It’s the last option to use.
 You need to make sure that there aren’t any temporary files of the uninstalled program left.
 For this, remove temporary files from your Windows 11/10 computer.
-You can use the Settings app, Disk Cleanup, Command Prompt, and many other ways to do this.
+To remove leftover files after uninstalling software, you can use the Settings app, Disk Cleanup, Command Prompt, and many other ways to do this.
 But, if you need a simple and faster way to delete temporary files, follow these steps:

 - Type %temp% in the Search box of Windows 11/10